sipherr/depression/README.md

 - black tea- check the ingredients. buy loose leaf if possible
 - green tea- check the ingredients. buy loose leaf if possible

+# Sleep
+You need a regular sleep routine

+# Hygene
+- brush your teeth twice a day
+- Shower atleast once a day
+- Do not avoid going to the doctor (

 ## Alcohol – not for the first month.
 I can kinda handle it, but lots of people can’t.
 - vodka
 - bourbon and American Whiskey labeled “straight” whiskey